hitoshi-watase/sercrod/docs/reference/directives/event-keydown.md

   The element must be focusable (for example inputs, textareas, buttons, links, or elements with `tabindex`) for the event to fire.

 - Expression evaluation
-  The attribute value (for example `onKey($event)` or the inline logic above) is parsed and stored as a Nablla expression.
+  The attribute value (for example `onKey($event)` or the inline logic above) is parsed and stored as a Sercrod expression.
   When the event fires, the expression is evaluated in the context of the current host and element.

 - Event object and element access